A probabilistic approach to block sizes in random maps: Random maps

-Let $T^z$ be a Galton-Watson tree with offspring distribution $\mu^z$, and let $T^z_n$ be a random tree whose law is that of $T^z$ conditional on $|e(T^z)|=2n$. \begin{prop} For all $z \in (0,27/4]$, the trees $T^z_n$ and $T_{\rM_n}$ have the same law. \end{prop} \begin{proof}[Proof of Proposition~\ref{samelaw}] Fix a rooted tree $t$ with $2n$ nodes, and list their outdegrees in lexicographic order as $d_1,\ldots,d_{2n}$; we assume all these are even.
-We saw in Section~\ref{sec:composite} that a map $\rM$ is uniquely specified by the tree $T_{\rM}$ together with $2$-connected maps $(\rB_i,1 \le i \le 2n)$, where $\rB_i$ has $d_i$ edges.
+Let $T^z$ be a Galton-Watson tree with offspring distribution $\mu^z$, and let $T^z_n$ be a random tree whose law is that of $T^z$ conditional on $|e(T^z)|=2n$. \begin{proposition} For all $z \in (0,4/27]$, the trees $T^z_n$ and $T_{\rM_n}$ have the same law. \end{proposition} \begin{proof}[Proof of Proposition~\ref{samelaw}] Fix a rooted plane tree $t$ with $2n$ edges, and list the outdegrees in $t$ in lexicographic order as $d_1,\ldots,d_{2n+1}$; we assume all these are even.
+We saw in Section~\ref{sec:composite} that a map $\rM$ is uniquely specified by the tree $T_{\rM}$ together with $2$-connected maps $(\rB_i,1 \le i \le 2n)$, where $\rB_i$ has $d_i/2$ edges.
 It follows that the number of maps $\rM$ with $T_{\rM}=t$ is precisely

 Therefore, $\p{T_{\rM_n}=t}$ is proportional to $m(t)$.
-It is easily seen that this is also true for $\p{T^z_n=t}$ whatever the value of $z \in (0,27/4]$. \end{proof} For the remainder of the section, let $(X_i,i \ge 1)$ be iid with law $\mu$, and write $S_k = \sum_{i=1}^k X_i$.
-Now write $\mu=\mu^{4/27}$ and $T_n = T^{27/4}_n$. \begin{cor} List the outdegrees in $T_n$ as in lexicographic order as $D_1,\ldots,D_{2n}$, and let $\sigma$ be a uniformly random cyclic permutation of $\{1,\ldots,2n\}$.
-Then the conditional law of $(X_1,\ldots,X_{2n})$ given that $S_{2n}=2n-1$ is precisely that of $(D_{\sigma(1)},\ldots,D_{\sigma(2n)})$. \end{cor} \begin{proof} This follows immediately from Proposition~\ref{samelaw} and the cycle lemma \citet[Lemma 6.1]{pitman}. \end{proof} The corollary allows statistics about block sizes in $\rM_n$ to deduced by studying a sequence of IID random variables conditioned on its sum. \citet{pitman} explains a quite general link between probabilistic analysis of composite structures and randomly stopped sums; he calls this {\em Kolchin's representation of Gibbs partitions}.
+It is easily seen that this is also true for $\p{T^z_n=t}$ whatever the value of $z \in (0,4/27]$. \end{proof} For the remainder of the section, let $(X_i,i \ge 1)$ be iid with law $\mu$, and write $S_k = \sum_{i=1}^k X_i$.
+Now write $\mu=\mu^{4/27}$ and $T_n = T^{4/27}_n$. \begin{corollary} List the outdegrees in $T_n$ as in lexicographic order as $D_1,\ldots,D_{2n+1}$, and let $\sigma$ be a uniformly random cyclic shift of $\{1,\ldots,2n+1\}$.
+Then the conditional law of $(X_1,\ldots,X_{2n+1})$ given that $S_{2n+1}=2n$ is precisely that of $(D_{\sigma(1)},\ldots,D_{\sigma(2n+1)})$. \end{corollary} \begin{proof} This follows immediately from Proposition~\ref{samelaw} and the cycle lemma \citep[Lemma 6.1]{pitman}. \end{proof} The corollary allows statistics about block sizes in $\rM_n$ to be deduced by studying a sequence of iid random variables conditioned on its sum. \citet{pitman} explains a quite general link between probabilistic analysis of composite structures and randomly stopped sums; he calls this {\em Kolchin's representation of Gibbs partitions}.
 In a sense, the point of this note is to place the study of block sizes in maps within the latter framework.

 We now state our main and only theorem.
 Let $A$ be a Stable$(3/2)$ random variable, characterized by its Laplace transform: